iDoRecall/media/Comparison-of-JavaScript-WYSIWYG-editors.md

 ## Can't paste images or rich text

+There are two types of pasting images:

+* From other web pages.
+In that case, a link to the remote image will be pasted.
+* From the system.
+This is equivalent to a drag&drop event, and the image needs to be effectively uploaded or converted to base64.

+Rich formatting is often tricky to paste.
+Two samples were used:

+* StackOverflow code
+* A [code block](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#constructorpatternjavascript) from @addyosmani's *JavaScript Patterns* online book

+Results:

 1. [Froala WYSIWYG](https://froala.com/wysiwyg-editor) (jQuery) - can paste images, but [loses most of the rich formatting when pasting](https://github.com/froala/wysiwyg-editor/issues/552) before version 2
 - [Squire](http://neilj.github.io/Squire/) - used at Fastmail.
-[Can't paste images from Windows applications](https://github.com/neilj/Squire/issues/93), but can paste if they're copied from web pages.
+[Rich text formatting loss](https://github.com/neilj/Squire/issues/95), [demo can't paste images from Windows applications](https://github.com/neilj/Squire/issues/93), but can paste if they're copied from web pages.
 - [Dante](https://github.com/michelson/Dante) (jQuery, Underscore) - [image pasting is supposed to work, but doesn't](https://github.com/michelson/Dante/issues/33)
 - [Wysihtml](http://wysihtml.com/) (vanilla) - actively-maintained fork of the Xing project; [loses rich text formatting when pasting](https://github.com/Voog/wysihtml/issues/180), [can't paste standalone images from clipboard](https://github.com/Voog/wysihtml/issues/163)
 - [MediumEditor](https://yabwe.github.io/medium-editor/) (vanilla) - [GitHub](https://github.com/yabwe/medium-editor) - [can't paste images](https://github.com/yabwe/medium-editor/issues/657) and loses formatting when pasting rich text